-The forage taxa occupying the middle trophic levels in the EPO are obviously important components of the ecosystem, providing a link between primary production at the base of the food web and the upper-trophic-level predators, such as tunas and billfishes.
+The forage taxa occupying the middle trophic levels in the EPO are obviously important components of the ecosystem, providing a link between primary production at the base of the food web and the uppertrophic-level predators, such as tunas and billfishes.
 Indirect effects on those predators caused by environmental variability are transmitted to the upper trophic levels through the forage taxa.
 Little is known, however, about fluctuations in abundance of the large variety of prey species in the EPO.
 Scientists from the NMFS have recorded data on the distributions and abundances of common prey groups, including lantern fishes (Myctophidae), flyingfishes, and some squids, in the tropical EPO during 1986-1990 and 1998-2000.
 Mean abundance estimates for all fish taxa and, to a lesser extent, for squids increased from 1986 through 1990.
 The estimates were low again in 1998, and then increased through 2000.
 Their interpretation of this pattern was that El Niño events in 1986-1987 and 1997-1998 had negative effects on these prey populations.
 More data on these taxa were collected during the NMFS STAR 2003 and 2006 cruises.

 The Humboldt or jumbo squid (Dosidicus gigas) populations in the EPO have increased in size and geographic range in recent years.
 In addition, in 2002 observers on tuna purse-seine vessels reported increased incidental catches of Humboldt squid taken with tunas, primarily skipjack, off Peru.
 Juvenile stages of these squid are common prey for yellowfin and bigeye tunas, and other predatory fishes, and Humboldt squid are also voracious predators of small fishes and cephalopods throughout their range.
 Large Humboldt squid have been observed attacking skipjack and yellowfin inside a purse seine.
-Not only have these squid impacted the ecosystems that they have expanded into, but they are also thought to have the capability of affecting the trophic structure in pelagic regions.
+Not only have these squid impacted the ecosystems that they have expanded into, but they are also thought to have the capacity to affect the trophic structure in pelagic regions.
 Changes in the abundance and geographic range of Humboldt squid could affect the foraging behavior of the tunas and other predators, perhaps changing their vulnerability to capture.
-A sampling program by the IATTC staff, to examine possible changes in foraging behavior of yellowfin tuna, is described in Section 4.

 Some small fishes, many of which are forage for the larger predators, are incidentally caught by purseseine vessels in the EPO.
 Frigate and bullet tunas (Auxis spp.), for example, are a common prey of many of the animals that occupy the upper trophic levels in the tropical EPO.
-In the tropical EPO ecosystem model (Section 7), frigate and bullet tunas comprise 10% or more of the diet of eight predator categories.
+In the tropical EPO ecosystem model (Section 8), frigate and bullet tunas comprise 10% or more of the diet of eight predator categories.
 Small quantities of frigate and bullet tunas are captured by purse-seine vessels on the high seas and by artisanal fisheries in some coastal regions of Central and South America.
 The vast majority of frigate and bullet tunas captured by tuna purse-seine vessels is discarded at sea.
-Preliminary estimates of the catches (including purse-seine discards), in metric tons, of small fishes by large purse-seine vessels with observers aboard in the EPO during 2009 are as follows:
+Preliminary estimates of the catches (including purse-seine discards), in metric tons, of small fishes by large purse-seine vessels with observers aboard in the EPO during 2010 are as follows:

-Set type
+Set type Total

 OBJ NOA DEL Total

-Triggerfishes (Balistidae) and filefishes (Monacanthidae) 36 <1 <1 36
+Triggerfishes (Balistidae) and filefishes (Monacanthidae) 74 <1 <1 75

-Other small fishes 56 <1 <1 57
+Other small fishes 22 <1 <1 22

 Frigate and bullet tunas (Auxis spp.)
-312 169 1 482
+552 195 <1 747